Kalra-Gunnu/Graded-Assessment-Serverless-Architecture/README.md

 3. 🔐 Creating IAM Role for EC2 and attaching to EC2 instance

     1. Went to AWS Console → IAM → Roles → Create Role.
-    2. Selected "AWS service" as the trusted service and use case as "EC2"
+    2. Selected `AWS service` as the trusted service and use case as `EC2`
     3. Attached the following policies:
-        - "AmazonSSMManagedInstanceCore"
+        - `AmazonSSMManagedInstanceCore`
-        - "AmazonS3FullAccess"
+        - `AmazonS3FullAccess`
-    4. Named it: "GunEC2SSMRole"
+    4. Named it: `GunEC2SSMRole`
     5. Attached the above role to my EC2 Isntance
         - Went to EC2 -> Instances
         - Selected my instance → Actions > Security > Modify IAM Role
-        - Selected the Role "GunEC2SSMRole" and clicked on Update IAM Role
+        - Selected the Role `GunEC2SSMRole` and clicked on Update IAM Role
     6. Screenshot 4 & 5